February 25, 1944 – April 5, 2021

 John!
 John!
 July 22, 2021

-• For photos of the last eight years of our life together in New Mexico (posted chronologically, newest at the top), see my SmugMug gallery.
+• For photos of the last eight years of our life together in New Mexico, see my SmugMug gallery.

 • Washington College President Wayne B. Powell’s letter to WC alumni is especially gracious and provides an excellent account of her academic career.

 • This NFT collection at OpenSea has wonderful shots of Kathy and how we lived.

 • The obituary above, written by me, first appeared in the Chestertown Spy.
 You can leave a message there or comment here below.